DataDog/integrations-core/docs/dev/api_integration.md

 - [Incidents][7]
 - [Security Events][8]

 This page provides instructions for creating an API integration.
-REMOVE: For more information about why you would want to create an API-based integration, see [Creating your own solution][9].
-Since API integrations do not use the Datadog Agent to collect data, you need to create an informational tile-only listing once your development work is complete.
+Since API integrations do not use the Datadog Agent to collect data, you need to create an informational tile-only listing to display your offering on the Integrations page once your development work is complete.
 ## Setup

 ### Prerequisites

-- You must have an [API key][10] and [application key][11].
+- You must implement OAuth in order to submit data or pull data out of Datadog.
 - Determine which [Datadog site][12] you want to use.

-An API key is required to submit data to a Datadog API endpoint.
-An application key is required to query data from Datadog or to create resources within the Datadog site.
-For more information, see [API and Application Key][13].

-Create a connection to Datadog in your company's platform using the API key, application key, and site URL.

 ### Create an OAuth client
-Instead of requesting these credentials directly from a user, Datadog recommends using an [OAuth client][14] to handle authorization and access for API-based integrations.
-For more information, see [OAuth for Integrations][15] and [Authorization Endpoints][16]
+Instead of requesting API and Application keys directly from a user, Datadog requires using an [OAuth client][14] to handle authorization and access for API-based integrations.
+For more information, see [OAuth for Integrations][15] and [Authorization Endpoints][16].

-You can explore examples of existing API integrations in the `integrations-extras` repository such as [Vantage][17].
+You can explore examples that use OAuth in the `integrations-extras` repository such as [Vantage][17].

 To create an API integration, click here.[24]